josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 <footer>Hello, I'm the footer.</footer>
 ```

 Save that, and you should now see that header text above the page's contents, and the footer text below.
-That's because Svelte (like [Vue](https://vuejs.org)) uses the `<slot />` element to inject child components--in this case, the page itself.
-The layout, fairly literally, lays out our content.

 ![The header text appears above the contents of the index.svelte file, and the footer text below.](/images/post_images/sveltekit-layout-shown.png)